- Home

 ADVISOR | Shawn Kneipp, PhD, RN, ANP, APHN-BC, FAANP

-Lisa Hart Ranzinger, MSN, RN, CCRC + –
+Lisa Hart Ranzinger + –

 Lisa Hart Ranzinger is originally from the upper Midwest, but has lived in the North Carolina for most of her professional career.
 Lisa obtained her BSN from the University of Michigan, and MSN in Psychiatric Mental Health Nursing from the University of Rochester.
 She is certified as a Clinical Research Coordinator, having worked in pharmaceutical research in the years prior to PhD study.